UsernameisStephen/Readme-Generator/README.md

 ## Description

-Dynamically generate a professional README.md file using Node.js
+* Dynamically generate a professional README.md file using Node.js with the inquirer.js package.

 ## Table of Contents
 * [Description](#description)